Join Us

 Nitrogen Fertigation

-The most common nutrient that is applied by fertigation in Utah is nitrogen (N).
-Nitrogen fertilizers have a high solubility, which makes them relatively easy and effective to apply with an irrigation system.
+The most common nutrient applied by fertigation in Utah is nitrogen (N).
+Nitrogen fertilizers have a high solubility, making them easy and effective to apply with an irrigation system.
 Because of its high solubility, N is also extremely susceptible to leaching.

-There are several different forms of N that can be used for fertigation.
+Various forms of N can be used for fertigation.
 One of the most commonly used in Utah is UAN (32-0-0).
-The nitrogen in UAN is in three forms - 50% urea, 25% ammonium, and 25% nitrate (Fernandez, 2016).
-Anhydrous Ammonia (NH3, 82% N) is commonly used in surface irrigation systems because it can be bubbled into the irrigation water (Fig 2).
-Anhydrous Ammonia is less expensive than soluble liquid nitrogen per unit of N, and is a common option for surface irrigators.
-Be aware that anhydrous ammonia typically increases the pH of the water around the application site, and that N losses from volatilization can be as high as about 30-50% of the N applied, which can also cause poor application uniformity (Pettygrove et al., 2009).
+The nitrogen in UAN exists in three forms - 50% urea, 25% ammonium, and 25% nitrate (Fernandez, 2016).
+Anhydrous Ammonia (NH3, 82% N) is commonly used in surface irrigation systems because it can be bubbled into the irrigation water.
+Anhydrous Ammonia is cheaper than soluble liquid nitrogen per unit of N and is a common choice for surface irrigators.
+However, anhydrous ammonia typically increases the water's pH around the application site, and N losses from volatilization can be as high as 30-50% of the N applied, leading to poor application uniformity (Pettygrove et al., 2009).

 Great caution must be taken when using NH3 because of its high reactivity with water on the skin and organs.